FY2018 Budget & Appropriations for Science

 The basics: Federal programs established to enhance U.S. advanced manufacturing are positioned to receive significant cuts under the administration’s budget request.
 These programs include:

 - NIST – The Hollings Manufacturing Extension Partnership (MEP) would receive $6 million in order to eliminate the program.
-Manufacturing USA (formerly National Network for Manufacturing Innovation (NNMI)) would receive $15 million for FY 2018, a 40% cut FY 2017.
+Manufacturing USA (formerly National Network for Manufacturing Innovation (NNMI)) would receive $15 million for FY 2018, a 40% cut versus FY 2017.

 The impact on chemistry: The extensive elimination or cuts in the outlined manufacturing programs would affect research and development at a number of universities and businesses, hindering partnerships designed to build the future of the U.S. economy.
 Sectors impacted would include everything from agribusiness to chemical and advanced materials manufacturing.